Awakeon/Pok-TQ/docs/tutorials/how_to_new_pokemon_1_7_0.md

 The `.` is the structure reference operator in C to refer to the member object of the structure SpeciesInfo.

 - `baseHP`, `baseAttack`, `baseDefense`, `baseSpeed`, `baseSpAttack` and `baseSpDefense` are the base stats.
 They can't go higher than 255.
-- You may be confused as to why `types` has `TYPE_PSYCHIC` twice.
+- You may be confused as to why `types` has `TYPE_AURA` twice.
 This is because the way the game determines single-type mon is to define both types the same.
     - If we don't, it defaults to Normal due to it being the first type defined.
 - `catchRate` is how likely it is to catch a Pokémon, the lower the value, the harder it is to catch.
 Legendaries generally have a catch rate of 3, so we put that here.
 - `expYield` is the base amount of experience that a Pokémon gives when defeated/caught.
 In vanilla, this value caps at 255, but we've increased it to a maximum of 65535 accomodate later gen's higher experience yields.
 (The highest official value is Blissey's with 608, so going beyond this point may cause exponential gains that could break the system 😱)